jaymecd/localtest/README.md

 ```

 Such setup enhances security by limiting internal resources exposure while enabling seamless FQDN resolution from the
-host and from the container, ensuring efficient and secure communication.
+host and from the container, ensuring efficient and secure communication, that can work with disconnected network.

 **Tested on:**